Skip to main content

 Key Takeaways

-• Always write mobile-first styles, then use min-width media queries to scale up
+• Always write base styles for mobile screens first, then use min-width media queries to enhance for larger screens